unjs/unstorage/docs/2.drivers/vercel.md

 ### Options

 - `base`: Optional prefix to use for all keys (namespacing).
-- `namespace`: Optional namespace passed to the underlying runtime cache.
-- `namespaceSeparator`: Optional separator string for the namespace.
-- `keyHashFunction`: Optional custom hash function for generating keys.
-- `ttl`: Default TTL for all items in seconds.
+- `ttl`: Default TTL for all items in seconds (Note: Will be merged with per-call option tags).
 - `tags`: Default tags to apply to all cache entries.

 ### Per-call options